Professor Jo Sharp

-- Professor of Geography/Deputy Head of School (School of Geographical and Earth Sciences)
+- Professor of Geography/Deputy Head of School (School of Geographical & Earth Sciences)

 I came to the University of Glasgow in January 1995 after finishing my PhD "Condensing the Cold War: Reader's Digest and American Identity" at Syracuse University at the end of 1994.
 My research interests are in feminist, postcolonial, cultural and political geographies.
 Much of my research has been undertaken in Africa, most recently in Tanzania.
 I am an active member of the Glasgow Centre for International Development.
-I am currently the reviews editor for Political Geography and sit on the boards of Scottish Geographical Journal, Geography Compass, Resources, Urban Studies and Space and Polity.
+I am currently the "Setting the Agenda" editor for Political Geography and sit on the boards of Scottish Geographical Journal, Geography Compass, Geopolitics and Space and Polity.

 The social ecology of bacterial zoonoses in northern Tanzania